See answer

 What Do Lupus Treatment Guidelines Say About Steroids?

-• The American College of Rheumatology
+• American College of Rheumatology

-Reducing Steroid Use for Lupus Treatment
+Reducing Steroid Use in Lupus Treatment

-Lupus treatment guidelines recommend antimalarials such as hydroxychloroquine (Plaquenil) for everyone with lupus.
+Lupus treatment guidelines recommend antimalarials, such as hydroxychloroquine (Plaquenil), for all individuals with lupus.
 Hydroxychloroquine works by slowing down the immune system to help control lupus symptoms.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin) can help treat joint pain and inflammation caused by lupus.

-Immunosuppressive drugs can also help to taper off steroids and prevent flares.
+Immunosuppressive drugs can also help with tapering off steroids and preventing flares.
+Examples of immunosuppressant drugs include:

 Biologic drugs are made from living cells and may slow or stop inflammation.
-These drugs can also help prevent flares in people who haven’t been able to decrease their doses of prednisone below 7.5 mg of prednisone daily.
+These drugs can also help prevent flares in people who haven’t been able to decrease their doses of prednisone below 5 milligrams daily.
 Biologics work by targeting specific parts of the immune system to help reduce inflammation.
+Examples of biologic drugs include:

 Talk With Others Who Understand